 “To do” lists are very helpful during this hectic time of year.
 If something important isn’t written down, it’s easy to forget.
 If you still haven’t crossed off “Compare Medicare coverage” from your “to do” list, time is running out!

 Medicare Open Enrollment ends next week on December 7.
 To help you sort through your choices, try using the Medicare Plan Finder.
 You can review the plan options in your area and decide the best mix of benefits and costs that meets your needs and budget.

-In these last few days of Medicare Open Enrollment, take a moment to review your health care coverage and see if you need to make any changes for next year.
+In these last few days of Medicare Open Enrollment, take a second to review your health care coverage and see if you need to make any changes for next year.
 If you decide you’re happy with the plan you have now, and the plan’s still being offered next year, you don’t need to do anything.
-But if you’re thinking about making any changes, now’s the time to act so you can cross another item off your to do list.
+But if you’re thinking about making any changes, now’s the time to act so you can cross another item off your “to do” list.

 We like when things are automatic.
 From smart phone reminders to automatic coffee makers—it’s nice when something’s done before we even need to think about doing it.
-Whether you’ve already picked a new plan for 2015, or decided to keep the plan you had in 2014, one thing you might not have thought about is paying the monthly premium.
+Whether you’ve already picked a new plan for 2017, or decided to keep the plan you had in 2016, something you might not have thought about is paying the monthly premium.

-Take the worry and guesswork out of when to pay your premium bills – contact your plan today.
+Take the worry and guesswork out of when to pay your premium bills, and contact your plan today.

 Have you ever bought milk from the convenience store just around the corner even though it’s a bit more expensive than buying it at the grocery store?
 Most of us have made decisions to do or not do something based on convenience.

 The same is true when it comes to choosing a health plan: convenience matters.
-In addition to cost, coverage, and benefits, here are some other things you may want to consider as you compare Medicare options this year:
+So in addition to cost, coverage, and benefits, here are some other things you may want to consider as you compare Medicare options this year: